paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 **Procedure**

+  * Start with `depth = 0`.
   * Set a clock drift of `depth * no_show_duration`
   * Take tranches up to `tranche_now - clock_drift` until all needed assignments are met.
 Start with `depth = 0`.
   * Keep track of the `next_no_show` according to the clock drift, as we go.
-  * If running out of tranches before then, return `Pending { considered, next_no_show, uncovered, maximum_broadcast: DelayTranche::max(), clock_drift: 0 }`
+  * If running out of tranches before then, return `Pending { considered, next_no_show, maximum_broadcast, clock_drift }`
-  * If there are no no-shows, return `Exact { considered, tolerated_missing: 0, next_no_show }`
+  * If there are no no-shows, return `Exact { needed, tolerated_missing, next_no_show }`
+  * `maximum_broadcast` is either `DelayTranche::max_value()` at tranche 0 or otherwise by the last considered tranche + the number of uncovered no-shows at this point.
-  * If there are no-shows, return to the beginning, attempting to cover the number of no-shows.
-Increment depth, and compute `maximum_broadcast` based on the amount of uncovered no-shows at the point where we ran out of tranches to take.
+  * If there are no-shows, return to the beginning, incrementing `depth` and attempting to cover the number of no-shows.
+Each no-show must be covered by a non-empty tranche.
+Non-empty tranches are those which have at least one assignment which is not a no-show.
+Each non-empty tranche covers exactly one no-show.
   * If at any point, it seems that all validators are required, do an early return with `RequiredTranches::All` which indicates that everyone should broadcast.

 #### Check Approval